MohamedBarbych/Mad-Doctor-2.0/README.md

 # MAD DOCTOR Game 🎮

 MAD DOCTOR is a 2D game developed using Unity, combining fun and logic-based challenges.
-Players progress through multiple levels, solving puzzles inspired by **graph theory** and **data structures and algorithms (DSA)**.
+Players progress through multiple levels, solving puzzles inspired by **graph theory** and **data structures and algorithms (DSA)**v.
 This game is designed to test and enhance problem-solving skills while providing an engaging gameplay experience.

 ---